numo-chicago/taco/README.md

 For each track, share what milestone you each put for that track.

-* If the numbers are identical, you are in agreement.
+- If the numbers are identical, you are in agreement.
 Don't waste time hashing it out unless there are questions about how to improve the rating.
-* If the numbers are different by one, ask if there's anything that needs to be discussed.
+- If the numbers are different by one, ask if there's anything that needs to be discussed.
 Many ratings could go either way ("I think I'm a 2 or 3, so I put 3") so there's often not any real disagreement here.
 Spend a minute or two naming the factors behind the rating and highlight why you each chose what you did.
-* If the numbers are different by two or more, this is a serious disconnect.
-However, it is normal for this to happen periodically, so resolve the misunderstanding as nonjudgmentally and objectively as possible.
+- If the numbers are different by two or more, this is a serious disconnect.
+However, it is normal for this to happen periodically, so resolve the misunderstanding as non-judgmentally and objectively as possible.
 Spend several minutes reviewing the milestone definitions and discussing why each of you chose the milestone you did.

 At the end, look at the final result and discuss whether it seems like a fair and accurate assessment.
 This tool is a work in progress, so be sure to ask whether it missed anything and take any critical feedback seriously.